openthread/ot-docs/site/en/guides/border-router/build-docker.md

 [`setup-host`](https://raw.githubusercontent.com/openthread/ot-br-posix/refs/heads/main/etc/docker/border-router/setup-host)
 script to enable IP forwarding on the host system.

-The `setup-host` script defaults to using the `wlan0` interface, as shown in this example:
+The `setup-host` script defaults to using the `wlan0` interface and can be run as shown below:

 ```